rainchen/MacOS-Agent/README.md

   - copy them to a new dir named "10-days-old" in that dir
 - list files older than 10 days in ~/Desktop
   - create an Excel file contains the file name and create time
+- check ~/Desktop/macos-agent-playground.html and explain what it does

 ### Create utility tool